gvivster/obsidian-copy-indented-code-blocks/README.md

 ### Indented code block:
 ...even with text directly above it (yes, even indented text)
 	```
 	boo
 	```
+*(it looks a bit different on Obsidian - here on Gthub, it doesn't even want to line break.)*

 ### Indented code block right after a list item:
 - List item